k132456/CM515_FinalProject/README.md

 ‘presentationandreport’ contains my presentation materials and a report summarizing the project.
 All figure reproductions can be found in the presentation file as well as 'FigureReproductions'.

-‘scripts’ contains all scripts that I produced during this project.
-It does NOT contain the scripts produced by the authors, several of which are required for this project.
+‘scripts’ contains all scripts that I produced or modified during this project.
+It does NOT contain original, unmodified scripts produced by the authors, several of which are required for this project.

 'FigureReproductions' contains images of all figure reproductions.